GeoArkadeep/Stresslog/docs/paper/paper.md

 # Discussion

 From observations on multiple wells sampling the same stress field at different wellbore orientations, a better estimate of the stress tensor orientation is possible.
 The program does not currently operate on more than one well at a time, and the iterations to arrive at a satisfactory solution are carried out by visual estimation alone.
 Further work in the future may help automate the process by incorporating the means to import the image log data directly, calculating a difference between the calculated image log and the imported one, and attempt to manipulate the stress orientation in an effort to minimise the difference.
 The current program is modular in nature, and the stability calculation subroutines in the module BoreStab.py can be re-used for this purpose.

+Not everyone is comfortable with python, for such users a webapp using stresslog, streamlit (and toga for offline use) is currently in development.

 # Disclosure
 No funding/financial support of any form was involved in the creation of this work.
 The author retains the rights to make available commercially, derivative forms of this software, in the future.